AraKhachatryan/GraphAlgo/README.md

  </br>

- ## Grtting Started
+ ## Getting Started

  For running and testing the program in Linux download the graph algorithms library source code files.
 Open in Linux terminal downloaded folder and compile it.
 To simplify the compilation, I wrote a makefile.
 Type in terminal make command and program will be compiled.
 The executable file will be named as folder name. </br>

- In main.cpp file shown how to use graph algoritms library.
+ In main.cpp file shown how to use graph algorithms library.
 For building graph in main.cpp file created an object of graph class and called on it graph class add_edge() method.
 You can build a graph with your own data using graph class add_  methods.

  **DFS algorithm:** </br>
  The DFS algorithm is implemented in dfs.hpp and dfs.cpp files.
 In main.cpp file created an object of DFS class with input of above created initial graph and start vertex 1.
 Then DFS algorithm traversal output is printed on terminal.